-The following graph covers both technical potential of solar and wind as well as the installed capacities as stated in the main third party scenarios (EC, IRENA, IEA, Eurelectric and e-Highway) approaching carbon neutrality.
+The following graphs cover both technical potential of solar and wind as well as the installed capacities as stated in the main third party scenarios (EC, IRENA, IEA, Eurelectric and e-Highway) approaching carbon neutrality.
+Onshore and offshore wind ranges are defined as separate categories to improve visibility on storylines.